 Prayer at SsAM: The Daily Office via video on Facebook Live

-We offer prayer services every weekday and on Saturday.
+We offer three prayer services every weekday, Monday through Friday, at 8am, 5pm, and 8pm.

 Click here to learn more about these live video services of prayer, also called The Daily Office.